Securityboat/securityboat.github.io/docs/Other/Hardware Security/Raspberry Pi/honeypot-using-raspberry-pi-and-opencanary..md

 ![](../../../attachments/18.png)

-**Note:** Create a new sperate gmail for raspberry pi opencanary.
+**Note** Create a new sperate gmail for raspberry pi opencanary.
 As this is risky to set an main gmail as opencanary alert gmail.
 Because if attacker compromised the honeypot they can get access to your gmail.

 Replace the following data before saving configuration: